libsdl-org/sdlwiki/SDL3/SDL_GetTicks.md

 # SDL_GetTicks

-Get the number of milliseconds since SDL library initialization.
+Get the number of milliseconds that have elapsed since the SDL library initialization.
+This timer is based on a monotonic clock.

 ## Header File